MLFP-90803-SP24-FinalProjects/Team17-FinalProject/README.md

 - Target variable: None
 - Task: Unsupervised learning to uncover hidden patterns in the dataset that are valuable for classification/grouping.

+### "Model Evaluation"

+For Prediction or Classification problems:
+Evaluate (and write) how to gain robust performance metrics for your problem.
+What metric/s and techniques you will focus on and why.
+The why must be related to the context of your questions.

+For Unsupervised Learning problems
+How will you use and interpret the results for your own question/s.
+Metrics you will use.

+### "Ethical Consideration"
+Discuss as a team any ethical considerations related to your specific problem.
+These can be regarding the data, the model itself, and the results to be presented.

+### "Additional Models"
+This section must include which additional models you plan to use in your projects and how.
+The how should include a description of which questions will have the specific additional models or if you plan to add an additional question to your project to cover this requirement.

 ### Running the Project